-All new development which impacts on the highway will be expected to:
+All proposals for new development which impacts on the highway will be accompanied by a transport assessment or transport statement proportionate to the scale of the proposed development.

-- be accompanied either by a transport assessment or transport statement; and - where appropriate, contribute towards measures designed to improve safety including junction improvements and signage.
+Where appropriate, developments will be expected to contribute through a planning obligation towards measures to improve road safety, including junction improvements and signage.
+Community Infrastructure Levy income may also be used for this purpose.

-Policy TM1 Objective 1: Conserve and enhance the character and landscape of the parish and ensure that it does not coalesce with urban Colchester Objective 2 : Protect and enhance the green spaces within the Parish which are of value to the community Objective 3 : Ensure housing developments meet the needs of the local community, including for affordable housing Objective 4 : Ensure that the rural employment base is, where possible, retained and the supporting infrastructure for rural working is provided Objective 5 : Address highway safety and parking issues and improve the potential for movement by non-car modes YES
+Policy TM1 Objective 1: Conserve and enhance the character and landscape of the parish and ensure that it does not coalesce with urban Colchester Objective 2: Protect and enhance the green spaces within the Parish which are of value to the community Objective 3: Ensure housing developments meet the needs of the local community, including for affordable housing Objective 4: Ensure that the rural employment base is, where possible, retained and the supporting infrastructure for rural working is provided Objective 5 : Address highway safety and parking issues and improve the YES Objective 5 : Address highway safety and parking issues and improve the potential for movement by non-car modes YES